-Connecting CoSchedule to Google Calendar means that any content you create in CoSchedule will appear on your Google Calendar, reflecting the date it is scheduled.
+Connecting CoSchedule to Google Calendar means that any projects you create in CoSchedule will appear on your Google Calendar, reflecting the date it is scheduled.
 CoSchedule will sync posts up to two months in advance to your Google Calendar.
 This includes WordPress posts, and messages to social networks like Twitter, Facebook, and LinkedIn.
 You can also print a hard copy of your calendar with this integration.

 Connect CoSchedule to Google Calendar